pentatester/telegram-rss/CONTRIBUTING.md

 ### IDE

-Recommended linter (linting) `mypy` and code formater `yapf`.
+Recommended linter (linting) `mypy` and code formater `black`.

 ## Finding something to do

 If you already know what you'd like to work on, you can skip this section.

-If you have an idea for something to do, first check if it's already been filed on the [issue tracker](https://github.com/hexatester/moodlepy/issues).
+If you have an idea for something to do, first check if it's already been filed on the [issue tracker](https://github.com/hexatester/telegram-rss/issues).
 If so, add a comment to the issue saying you'd like to work on it, and we'll help you get started!
 Otherwise, please file a new issue and assign yourself to it.

 Another great way to start contributing is by writing tests.
 Tests are really important because they help prevent developers from accidentally breaking existing code, allowing them to build cool things faster.